Lookuz/AI-For-Cloud-Optimization/README.md

 - `cb_l2.pkl`: L2 CatBoostRegressor
 - `lr_l2.pkl`: L2 LinearRegressor

+### Encodings

+Categorical features such as queue, department and user are also converted to a numerical form using label encodings(`sklearn.LabelEncoder`).
+The encoding files have been provided in a serialized format.

+- `dept_encoder.pkl`: Encodings for department feature
+- `queue_encoder.pkl`: Encodings for queue feature
+- `user_encoder.pkl`: Encodings for user feature

 ## Model Development

 The follow scripts are are used in the development, training, testing and tuning of models used in the overall prediction algorithm for resource recommendation in the `model_development/` directory.